kay-ne/comsol_mod_and_sim/README.md

-As stated in the description, this respository contains files from my project for my **Modelling and Simulation in Physics course in Spring 2024** utilising COMSOL.
+As stated in the description, this repository contains files from my project for my **Modelling and Simulation in Physics course in Spring 2024** utilising COMSOL.
 My project was comparing the velocity and pressure of water in a pipe with and without a conical end.

 - **Comsol_Files** contains the two files of the pipe with and without a cone end.